The pros and cons of taking out a 401(k) loan

 Before deciding to borrow money from your 401(k), keep in mind that doing so has its drawbacks.

-You may not get one.
+- You may not get one.
 Having the option to get a 401(k) loan depends on your employer and the plan they have set up.
-A 2020 study from retirement data firm BrightScope and the Investment Company Institute says that 78 percent of plans gave participants the option to borrow based on 2017 data.
+A 2021 study from retirement data firm BrightScope and the Investment Company Institute says that 78 percent of plans had outstanding loans based on 2018 data.
 So you may need to seek funds elsewhere.

-Old 401(k)s don’t count.
+- Old 401(k)s don’t count.
 If you’re planning on tapping into a 401(k) from a company you no longer work for, you’re out of luck.
-Unless you’ve rolled that money into your current 401(k) plan, you won’t be able to use it.
+Unless you’ve rolled that money into your current 401(k) plan, you won’t be able to take a loan on it.

-You could pay taxes on it.
-Your 401(k) contributions are made and grow tax-free until you take distributions.
-If you don’t repay your loan on time, it could turn into a distribution, which means you’ll end up paying taxes on it.
+- You could pay taxes and penalties on it.
+If you don’t repay your loan on time, the loan could turn into a distribution, which means you may end up paying taxes and bonus penalties on it.

 Advantages of borrowing from a 401(k)